Convex-Dev/design/cad/028_dlfs/README.md

 - A Blob of file contents
 - `nil`, indicating the node is not a regular file

+#### Tombstones

+A file which is neither a directory not a regular file is a tombstone entry.

+Implementations SHOULD create tombstone entries upon file deletion, so that deletes of files can be resolved in future replication.
+Failure to do so will likely result in deleted files reappearing when not intended.

+Implementation SHOULD support removal of tombstones.
+The policy for this is implementation dependent, but should only occur after all replication is complete (e.g. after a fixed number of days)

 #### Metadata

 The metadata field is a Cell indicating file metadata which may be either: